Authors: Carly Solberg, Lillian Guo

-Grade Level: Elementary – Grade 5
+Grade Level: Elementary School: 5th Grade

 This lesson seeks to introduce students to gender roles, stereotypes and family roles in pre-colonial and early colonial time periods.
 Students will also explore current gender systems and examine how gender roles have changed over time.